 Hens usually lay eggs during spring, fall, and winter.

-But, they regularly lay eggs during the spring because the daylight reaches 14 hours daily.
+However, they regularly lay eggs during the spring because the daylight reaches 14 hours daily.

 In other months, there is a lack of natural light.